tnagler/RcppThread/README.md

     `checkUserInterrupt()` and `Rcout`,
   * an interruptible thread class that otherwise behaves like [`std::thread`](http://en.cppreference.com/w/cpp/thread/thread),
-  * a class implementing the [thread pool pattern](https://en.wikipedia.org/wiki/Thread_pool) for easy and flexible parallelism.
+  * classes for the [thread pool pattern](https://en.wikipedia.org/wiki/Thread_pool) and parallel for loops for easy and flexible parallelism.

 The library is header-only, platform-independent, and only requires a